HardlyDifficult/Tutorials/Outline.md

 ## Set a 5:4 Aspect ratio

 Change the aspect ratio to 5:4 as we want to simplify and always show the same amount of the world on screen.

+Note: this option only impacts what you see in the editor.
+When we cut a build at the end of this chapter, we'll update the supported resolutions to match.

 <details><summary>How</summary>